 Alternate hot and cold water while sitting on the edge of the bathtub.
 The sudden change of temperature will trigger the nerves to expand and loosen up, also relaxing your foot muscles.
-Especially effective in curing heel pain or sore feet.

 Tip: Massaging your feet while doing this remedy has proved very useful.

 No you don’t need to start eating beans to reduce foot pain, that’s ridiculous.
 This is, in fact a remedy that is also a fun exercise.
 What you need to do is: